jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 (1) The following bodies are hereby abolished:
   (a) The National Roads Board:
   (b) The Urban Transport Council:
-  (c) Every other body established by or under the National Roads Act 1953 or the Urban Transport Act 1980.
+  (c) every other body established by or under the National Roads Act 1953 or the Urban Transport Act 1980.
 (2) Every member of the bodies abolished by subsection (1) of this section shall vacate office on the commencement of this Act, and shall not be entitled to any compensation in respect of such loss of office.
-(3) Subject to sections 113 and 114 of this Act, on the date of commencement of this Act— (a) All real and personal property belonging to or vested in the National Roads Board or the Urban Transport Council shall become vested in the Authority, subject to all encumbrances, liens, and other interests to which it is subject on that date:
+(3) Subject to sections 113 and 114 of this Act, on the date of commencement of this Act— (a) all real and personal property belonging to or vested in the National Roads Board or the Urban Transport Council shall become vested in the Authority, subject to all encumbrances, liens, and other interests to which it is subject on that date:
-  (b) All money payable to the National Roads Board or the Urban Transport Council shall become payable to the Authority:
+  (b) all money payable to the National Roads Board or the Urban Transport Council shall become payable to the Authority:
-  (c) All liabilities, contracts, and engagements, and all rights and authorities of any nature whatever, of the National Roads Board or the Urban Transport Council shall become liabilities, contracts, engagements, rights, and authorities of the Authority:
+  (c) all liabilities, contracts, and engagements, and all rights and authorities of any nature whatever, of the National Roads Board or the Urban Transport Council shall become liabilities, contracts, engagements, rights, and authorities of the Authority:
-  (d) All proceedings pending by or against the National Roads Board or the Urban Transport Council may be carried on, completed, and enforced by or against the Authority.
+  (d) all proceedings pending by or against the National Roads Board or the Urban Transport Council may be carried on, completed, and enforced by or against the Authority.
 (4) On and from 1 July 2008, the Agency has all the rights and obligations conferred on the Authority by subsection (3).

 ### 112 Matters pending to lapse